 It is also important to evaluate the effects of the products or services on the environment and society, such as their use of natural resources or the working conditions of the workers involved in their production.

 In order to understand the possible sources of the impact of a company, it is possible to undergo different self-assessment processes.
-An example of simplification of the global ESG frameworks, which has been adapted to serve SME purposes, is the CDP framework for climate disclosure made for SME.
+An example of simplification of the global ESG frameworks, which has been adapted to serve SME purposes, is the CDP framework for climate disclosure made for SMEs.
 Another example of self-assessment is offered by Synesgy.
 The assessment process is conducted using a qualitative-quantitative questionnaire, which upon completion, provides a summary assessment of the ESG performance based on the information provided.

 The methodology employed by Synesgy is based on various international sustainability standards, which include the Global Reporting Initiative, UN Global Compact, Carbon Disclosure Project and EU Taxonomy guidelines.

-Targets definition and goal setting
+Target definition and goal setting

 Once an organization has assessed its current impact, goals and targets can be set for improving sustainability performance.
 Specific, measurable and achievable goals should be established, which align with the organization's business objectives and consider any relevant regulations or industry standards.